Aiko3993/PiliPlus-Source/MAINTENANCE.md

     *   **Advanced Logic**:
         *   **Fast Skip**: The script detects if `downloadURL` (Release/Artifact) is unchanged.
 If unchanged AND the app entry in `apps.json` (name/icon) hasn't changed, it skips heavy processing (scraping & downloading).
         *   **Metadata Auto-Sync**: Fields like `icon_url` and `bundle_id` discovered by the script are automatically written back to `apps.json` to speed up future runs and improve data completeness.
+        *   **Daily Artifact Releases**: Nightly/Artifact builds are hosted in daily releases (`artifacts-YYYYMMDD`) to avoid cluttering a single release.
+        *   **Smart Cleanup**: Automatically deletes old assets for the same app (based on Bundle ID/App Name) before uploading new ones, and retains only the last 7 days of daily releases.
         *   **Artifact Selection Heuristic**: When searching inside GitHub Artifacts (ZIP), the script follows a 6-step heuristic:
             1. **Exact Name Match**: Matches `artifact_name` from config.
             2. **IPA Suffix**: Looks for files ending in `.ipa`.